dpacassi/UltimateDrupalReference/README.md

 - [Menu Trail By Path](https://www.drupal.org/project/menu_trail_by_path) - Menu Trail By Path sets the active-trail on menu items according to the current url.
 - [Paragraphs](https://www.drupal.org/project/paragraphs) - Paragraphs is the new way of content creation!
 It allows you — Site Builders — to make things cleaner so that you can give more editing power to your end-users.
   - Also check out [Paragraphs Edit](https://www.drupal.org/project/paragraphs_edit)
-- [Search Autocomplete](https://www.drupal.org/project/search_autocomplete) - This module allows you to add autocomplete functionality to virtually any fields of a Drupal site.
-During the input, the field will be expanded and offers a list of suggestions before you start the search.
 - [Simple hierarchical select](https://www.drupal.org/project/shs) - Simple hierarchical select defines a new form widget for taxonomy fields to select a term by "browsing" through the vocabularies hierarchy.
 - [Token](https://www.drupal.org/project/token) - Provides additional tokens not supported by core (most notably fields), as well as a UI for browsing tokens.
 - [Vertical Tabs Config](https://www.drupal.org/project/vertical_tabs_config) - This module allows you to hide and re-order vertical tabs on add/edit node pages depending on content type and role.